 - I am not available to bid on projects that pay (literally) cents on the dollar to the lowest bidder.

 - I’m highly experienced and have made a living from my writing for nearly 20 years.
-This website full of copy, editorial content and clips provides clear evidence of my skills and experience.
+This website full of copy, editorial content and clips provide clear evidence of my skills and experience.
 So, I am not looking to write “for exposure,” on spec, for a revenue share, as barter or on any other non-retainer or non-competitive hourly fee basis.

 - I’ve loved volunteering but I now only volunteer to work for nonprofits through organizations that provide volunteer professionals to nonprofit organizations.
 I don’t accept direct requests to do such work.
 The same goes for political organizations, campaigns or causes.
 I reserve the right to decline any such requests.